COMMON GROUND/ fragile fragments @ Kunstenfestival Watou 2023

 In Jerome Derycke’s second-hand shop, further down the village, Bernakiewicz discovered more fragile fragments.
 The seemingly unrelated objects, though systematically arranged, reminded him of Aby Warburg’s famous Mnemosyne pictorial atlas in which the latter explored the knock-on effects of classical antiquity in his time.
 By immersing himself in local history, and getting extensively acquainted with a number of villagers, Bernakiewicz felt he shared some common ground with them.
 Paying special attention to the fragile elements he encountered - the small patch of woods, the mirror, the objects in the shop - he built an installation in which subtle connections in time and place are created via scale models.
 With this, he wants to make the invisible visible, that which connects the inhabitants, artists and visitors of Watou - a certain history.

 An A6 sketchbook accompanied me along the whole process.
-During the course of a year two hundred pages filled with the first encounters of Watou, emerging ideas, nightly thoughts, working drawings, study sketches, measurements, sketches, fold out pages of models and planning as well.
+During the course of a year two hundred pages filled with the first encounters within Watou, emerging ideas, nightly thoughts, working drawings, study sketches, measurements, sketches, fold out pages of models and planning as well.
 As a real cross section of this project it offers a unique insight into thought processes and this project.
 I selected some personal highlights but feel free to look around in the pdf.